AsciiVin/A-Soccer-Manage-Tool/README.md

 'Soccer Managing Tool'
   Made By Jeffery Fan(Main)

-Want more people to join making the app.
+Want to join making the app.
   ?Interested :Email to jijeapps@gmail.com
   Write down what part are you doing.
 And how much programming experience do you have.